-Saratoga residents generally focus their energy in three areas: family, the outdoors and the arts.
-The city is intentionally family-friendly, with public schools that rank among the California’s best and a year-long slate of community activities and family-oriented events.
+Saratoga residents generally focus their energy on three areas: family, the outdoors, and the arts.
+The city is intentionally family-friendly, with public schools that rank among California’s best and a year-long slate of community activities and family-oriented events.
 Saratoga’s annual downtown holiday lighting is also a “wine crawl,” a clear indication that this suburban Eden hasn’t forgotten about its 21-and-over residents.

 Once a thriving mill town, Saratoga has reinvented itself as Silicon Valley’s premier landing spot for successful executives and entrepreneurs looking for a quiet, family-friendly place to put down roots.
-Its suburban, small town setting merges the opportunity to relax with the sophistication of a big city.
-Saratoga is one address that can’t be beat.
+Its suburban, small-town setting merges the opportunity to relax with the sophistication of a big city.
+Saratoga is one address that can’t be beaten.